AngieSJ35/AngieSJ35/README.md

 ### Hi there 👋

-I'am Angie, 🌱 I’m currently learning about Amazon Web Services and Java.
+I'm Angie, 🌱 I’m currently learning about Amazon Web Services and Java.

 <!--